NET WORTH: Unknown

 FUNDING AREAS: Education, Environment, Human Services & Humanitarian, Health

-OVERVIEW: J. Fred Weintz Jr. and family move their philanthropy through the Harbor Lights Foundation.
-The family's giving through their foundation heavily involves schools in the Northeast and California with which they have personal connections.
+OVERVIEW: J. Fred Weintz Jr. and family conduct their philanthropy through the Harbor Lights Foundation.
+The family's giving heavily prioritizes schools in the Northeast and California with which they have personal connections.
 These institutions include Stanford and Harvard.
 Other interests include the environment and human services.
 The foundation keeps a low profile and does not accept unsolicited proposals.

 BACKGROUND: J. Fred Weintz Jr. was born in New York City and attended Norwich University.
 After serving in the U.S. Army's Air Forces during World War II he received a degree in economics from Stanford University and an MBA from Harvard.
 Weintz joined Goldman Sachs in 1951 and served as a general partner, responsible for marketing investment banking services from 1965 to 1984.

-EDUCATION: Although Weintz attended Norwich University for just a year, he's steadily supported the school via his foundation.
-Last decade, Weintz and his late wife Betsy gave a $1 million gift to the school.
-He's been a trustee of the school's board since 1983.
-Another important school is Stanford University, which several Weintzes attended.
-Other grantees have included Harvard, University of Denver, Norwich University, Greenwich Public Schools, Charles Armstrong School, Falmouth Education Foundation, Brunswick School, Mills College, and The Taft School.
+EDUCATION: Although Weintz attended Norwich University for only one year, he has been a consistent supporter of the school.
+Last decade, Weintz and his late wife Betsy made a $1 million donation, and he has been a trustee of the school board since 1983.
+Another important school is Stanford University, which several Weintzes have attended.
+Other grantees have included Harvard, University of Denver, Greenwich Public Schools, Charles Armstrong School, Falmouth Education Foundation, Brunswick School, Mills College, and The Taft School.
 Many of these institutions have personal ties to the family.

-HUMAN SERVICES & HUMANITARIAN: In life, Betsy was involved with the leadership council of the Harvard School of Public Health and helped support the Harvard Humanitarian Initiative, a "research and academic center devoted to advancing humanitarian practice, government and international policy in the protection of the world's most vulnerable people and the training of the next generation of humanitarian leaders."
-Grantmaking via the Harbor Lights Foundation has supported Americares, HALO Trust, and Federation of Protestant Welfare Agencies.
+HUMAN SERVICES: In life, Betsy was involved with the leadership council of the Harvard School of Public Health and helped support the Harvard Humanitarian Initiative, a "research and academic center devoted to advancing humanitarian practice, government and international policy in the protection of the world's most vulnerable people and the training of the next generation of humanitarian leaders."
+Grantmaking has also supported Americares, HALO Trust, and Federation of Protestant Welfare Agencies.

 HEALTH: Grantees have included Greenwich Hospital Foundation, Sequoia Hospital Foundation, Hearing Health Foundation, and American Cancer Society.
-A Weintz family member and foundation trustee is a physician at Dignity Health Sequoia Hospital.
+One member of Weintz’s family is a physician at Dignity Health Sequoia Hospital.